ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 //import com.spoonacular.client.model.*

-val apiInstance = DefaultApi() val text : kotlin.String = text_example // kotlin.String | The text in which food items such as dish names and ingredients should be detected in. try {
+val apiInstance = DefaultApi() val text : kotlin.String = text_example // kotlin.String | The text in which food items, such as dish names and ingredients, should be detected in. try {
     val result : kotlin.Any = apiInstance.detectFoodInText(text)
     println(result)